Upper Fraser, British Columbia: Community

 During the 1985/86 year, 28 students bussed from Aleza Lake and Sinclair Mills to Upper Fraser, but the service ceased the next year owing to insufficient numbers.
 RDFFG and parental lobbying for the 12 students affected proved unfruitful.
 Operating at 46 percent student capacity, Upper Fraser's four smaller-sized classes rendered significantly increased costs per student.
 With 48 enrolments and about 300 residents, further declines were anticipated, and the ongoing costs for the gymnasium became an increasing burden.
 Parents were concerned about the impact a closure would have on the community.

-Brian Pepper (later district superintendent) succeeded Barbara Osten as principal for the 1989/90 school year.
-Beginning that winter, the school bus services from Aleza Lake and Sinclair Mills were reinstated temporarily.
-Norma and Hans Hiltergerke, then Katherine Cuthbert, operated a summertime mobile concession stand during the early 1990s.
-The population was 248 at the time.
-Kerry Bergeron was the principal for two years from the 1991/92 school year.
-Dan Dones was principal by 1995, and Mike Moore by 1997, serving as principal/teacher.

-In 1996, Larry & Susan Faulkner purchased the busy store/café from the Misiuras.
-A Girl Guide company operated around this time.
-Following escalating rumours, the school closed, with bussing to Giscome Elementary from the 1998/99 year for Grades 6 and 7.
-The remaining grades joined them in January, after the demolition of an aging teacherage and laundry building.

-In 1999, having given 12 months' notice to tenants of the 24 occupied houses, Northwood closed the 30-house town site, leaving a community of 15–20 privately-owned homes, including a store.
+In 1999, having given 12 months' notice to tenants of the 24 occupied houses, Northwood closed the 30-house town site, leaving a community of 15–20 privately owned homes, including a store.
 The three times daily free bus service from Prince George continued to serve mill employees.
 The school board budgeted $45,645 for the removal and disposal of the school buildings and gym.

 Although only three students travelled from Sinclair Mills by 2010, parents successfully appealed a proposal to eliminate this section from the Giscome school bus service, and the route remained.

 In 2015, Canada Post mandated reduced hours at rural post-offices, such as Upper Fraser.
 The modest general store/post-office property continues to operate with the Faulkner's granddaughter in charge.